582-41W-VA/lia-Eventify/proposal-file.md

   Description: Admins have the ability to moderate comments, removing comments and events.

 - **Review Flagged Events**
-  Description: Admins can review flagged events for possible violations of platform rules.
-They can take appropriate action, such as removing the event or contacting the event creator for clarification.
+  Description: Admins can review and remove flagged events.

 - **Integrate Maps API**
   Description: Admins can integrate Maps into the platform to enhance event location features.
 This will allow users to view event locations on an interactive map, improving accessibility and clarity for attendees.